All right, all the big gun media people are saying that Trump's going to endorse Romney now.

 That's not exactly what I meant to say.

-My focus is on middle income Americans.
+My focus is on middle-income Americans.

-We do have a safety net for the very poor, and I said if there are holes in it, I want to correct that.
+And I said, if there are holes in it, I want to correct that.

-We know what he was trying to say.
+Okay, we know what he was trying to say.

-All of these critics on the left who are harping on the out-of-context line, know exactly what he was trying to say.
+All of these critics on the left who are harping on the out-of-context line know exactly what he was trying to say.

 But it's easy for them to ignore what he's trying to say.

-If if he was Obama, if they were sympathetic, give him the benefit of the doubt, and this wouldn't be a story.
+If he was Obama, if they were sympathetic, give him the benefit of the doubt, and this wouldn't be a story.

-But since it's an opportunity to nail conservatives, they'll take the out-of-context meaning and run with it and then run every other comment by me and other people that have been forthcoming.
+But since it's an opportunity To nail conservatives, they'll take the out-of-context meaning and run with it and then run every other comment by me and other people that have been forthcoming.

-Uh holes in the safety net, yeah, I want to fix it.
+Holes in the safety net, yeah, I want to fix it.

 Means take care of the halls and maintain the safety net.

-Look at I'm getting blue in the I'm not going to repeat myself.
+I'm not going to repeat myself.

-You know what I've said about this.
+You know what I've said about this over and over.

 Let's just keep going with Newt responding to Romney.